ElzaJose/TDK-RDKServiceDocs/July29/USBMassStoragePlugin.md

 ## *getMountPoints*

 Retrieves detailed information about the mount points for a specified USB storage device.
-This includes data such as the partition name, mount path, file system type, and mount flags, helping users understand where and how their device is mounted.
-It is particularly useful for managing and troubleshooting USB storage devices.
+This API is essential for identifying the paths where the device's partitions are mounted, enabling efficient management and access to the device's storage.
+It ensures accurate retrieval of mount point data by validating the device name and iterating through the associated mount points.

 ### Related Functions
-[getDeviceList](#getDeviceList) : Provides a list of connected USB storage devices.
+[getDeviceList](#getDeviceList) : Retrieves a list of connected USB storage devices.
-[getPartitionInfo](#getPartitionInfo) : Retrieves detailed information about the partitions on a USB storage device.
+[getPartitionInfo](#getPartitionInfo) : Provides detailed information about the partitions of a specified USB storage device.

 ### Events